Pocket-Plane-Group/Back_to_Brynnlaw/BackBrynnlaw/Readme-BackBrynnlaw.txt

 German translation by Dachrisma.

+French translation by deratiseur

+Polish translation by Stars of Mystra

 Huge thanks to Lava Del'Vortel for the provided bams for the new items.

 Testing: Ishad Nha.